-Uptake of [14C]Fasiglifam into Hepatocytes.
-Hepatic uptake of [14C]fasiglifam was investigated using cryopreserved hepatocytes from rat and dog (two donors for each species).
-Hepatocytes preserved in the gas phase of liquid nitrogen were thawed at 37°C, and then suspended in recovery medium (High Viability CryoHepatocyte Recovery Medium; BD Biosciences, Franklin Lakes, NJ).
-The suspensions were mixed gently three times and centrifuged at approximately 100g for 10 minutes at 23°C. The supernatants were removed, and the residual hepatocytes were suspended in the plating medium (CryoHepatocyte Plating Medium; BD Biosciences).
-The cells were resuspended in the incubation medium (118 mmol/l NaCl, 5.0 mmol/l KCl, 1.2 mmol/l KH2PO4, 1.2 mmol/l MgSO4, 25 mmol/l NaHCO3, 2.5 mmol/l CaCl2, 13 mmol/l HEPES, and 10.0 mmol/l glucose) to yield a cell density of 1.6×10^6 viable cells/ml for the uptake study.
+Hepatic uptake of [14C] fasiglifam was investigated using cryopreserved hepatocytes from rat and dog (two donors for each species).
+Hepatocytes preserved in the gas phase of liquid nitrogen were thawed at 37°C, and then suspended in recovery medium (High Viability CryoHepatocyte Recovery Medium, BD Biosciences, Franklin Lakes, NJ).
+The suspensions were mixed gently 3 times and centrifuged at approximately $100 \times g$ for 10 min at 23°C. The supernatants were removed, and the residual hepatocytes were suspended in the plating medium (CryoHepatocyte Plating Medium, BD Biosciences).
+The cells were resuspended in the incubation medium (118 mmol/L NaCl, 5.0 mmol/L KCl, 1.2 mmol/L KH2PO4, 1.2 mmol/L MgSO4, 25 NaHCO3, 2.5 mmol/L CaCl2, 13 mmol/L mmol/L 2-[4-(2-Hydroxyethyl)-1-piperazinyl]ethanesulfonic acid (HEPES), 10.0 mmol/L glucose) to yield a cell density of $1.6 \times 10^6$ viable cells/mL for the uptake study.
 The number of viable cells was determined using trypan blue staining.
-Before the uptake studies, the cell suspension- and test solution-containing test substrates were prewarmed in an incubator at 37°C for 5 minutes.
-The uptake studies were initiated by the addition to the cell suspension of an equal volume of buffer containing [14 C]fasiglifam (0.3 μ mol/l) or [3 H]pravastatin (0.3 μ mol/l), a substrate of organic anion transporting polypeptides (Oatps), in the presence or absence of 10 μ mol/l cyclosporin A, a potent inhibitor of Oatps and sodium taurocholate cotransporting polypeptide (final density of the hepatocytes: 0.8×10^6 cell/ml as viable cells).
+Before the uptake studies, the cell suspension- and test solution-containing test substrates were prewarmed in an incubator at 37°C for 5 min.
+The uptake studies were initiated by the addition to the cell suspension of an equal volume of buffer containing [14C]fasiglifam (0.3 μmol/L) or [H]pravastatin (0.3 μmol/L), a substrate of organic anion transporting polypeptides (Oatps), in the presence or absence of 10 μmol/L cyclosporin A, a potent inhibitor of Oatps and sodium taurocholate cotransporting polypeptide (Ntcp; final density of the hepatocytes: $0.8 \times 10^6$ cell/mL as viable cells).
 After incubation at 37°C or 4°C for designated times, reaction solutions were gently added to the cell separation tubes.
-The tubes were immediately centrifuged at 10,000g for 15 seconds at room temperature.
-The reaction was terminated by transferring the cells to a potassium hydroxide layer, and then an aliquot of the remaining reaction solution was measured for radioactivity using a LSC.
-The uptake clearances (CLs) of pravastatin were estimated from the uptake volumes at 37°C for 20 and 90 seconds.
-The uptake CLs of fasiglifam were estimated from the uptake volumes of fasiglifam at 37°C for 30 seconds and at 4°C for 20 and 60 seconds, because the uptake CL of fasiglifam was too high to evaluate at 37°C between two time points.
+The tubes were immediately centrifuged at $10000 \times g$ for 15 s at room temperature.
+The reaction was terminated by transferring the cells to a KOH layer, and then an aliquot of the remaining reaction solution was measured for radioactivity using a liquid scintillation counter (LSC).
+The uptake clearances of pravastatin were estimated from the uptake volumes at $37^{\circ}$ C for 20 and 90 s.
+The uptake clearances of fasiglifam were estimated from the uptake volumes of fasiglifam at $37^{\circ}$ C for 30 s and at $4^{\circ}$ C for 20 and 60 s, because the uptake clearance of fasiglifam was too high to evaluate at $37^{\circ}$ C between 2 time points.
 All incubations were made in duplicate.